CTO

 No authentication is required;

-A valid plugin-id is sufficient (e.g.,
+A valid plugin-id is enough (e.g.:

-alertlist,annolist,barchart,bargauge,candlestick,cloudwatch,dashlist,elasticsearch— all commonly default).
+alertlist,annolist,barchart,bargauge,candlestick,cloudwatch,dashlist,elasticsearch— all common by default).

 Quick PoC (lab)